The greatest thing this generation can do is lay a few stepping stones for the next generation.-Charles F. Kettering

 The Circle of Stewards Legacy Society is for donors who want to create a philanthropic plan that goes beyond their lifetime to benefit Blandford Nature Center’s future.
 Planned giving extends your support to the organizations or causes you love, and leaves a legacy for future generations.

-Planned gifts can be set up in many different ways.
-However, they all
+Planned gifts can be set up in different ways but they all share important benefits including:

 - They can reduce estate taxes

-- They allow you to support the organizations or causes you are passionate about and leaving a legacy of giving
+- They allow you to support the organizations you are passionate about by leaving a legacy of giving

 - They give you the opportunity to make a larger gift than you could during your lifetime